 While the artwork is the main focus, with more than 200 artists on display, the picturesque Sawdust festival is home to three stages with live music to enjoy as well as glassblowing demonstrations.
 There are also food and drink stands throughout so make a day of it and enjoy your time together.

 While the other two summer art festivals in Laguna are focused solely on Southern California artists, Art-A-Fair takes it international.
 Creative types from around the world come together to display pieces here, with more than 120 artists showcasing 2D and 3D works.
-While many of the mediums include watercolors, mixed media pieces, acrylic paintings, photography and printmaking, still more include glass and mirror pieces, leatherwork, sculptures, wood pieces, jewelry, gourd art and ceramics.
+While many of the mediums include watercolors, mixed media pieces, acrylic paintings, photography, and printmaking, still more include glass and mirror pieces, leatherwork, sculptures, wood pieces, jewelry, gourd art, and ceramics.

 Your whole crew can get together to learn artistic skills of your own at Art-A-Fair too.
 Adult art workshops include all necessary supplies and give visitors the chance to try their hand at something new.
 A traditional watercolor class focuses on protecting the white of the paper as well as keeping colors fresh and vibrant while an oil painting workshop discusses realism, rules of composition and lighting.

 But topics go beyond painting as well.
-Learn about the principles of design in collage, experiment with wire wrapping to make your own pieces of jewelry or add gold and silver foiling to whimsical gourds.
+Learn about the principles of design in collage, experiment with wire wrapping to make your own pieces of jewelry, or add gold and silver foiling to whimsical gourds.

 Beyond the Summer Art Festivals

 Of course, this artist colony is filled with other artistic adventures to be had as well.
 After you’ve explored each of the summer art festivals, head to one of the more than 100 galleries and studios.
-One of the most popular spots are Wyland Gallery, home of a massive sea life mural featuring the type of works the artist is famous for.
+One of the most popular spots is Wyland Gallery, home of a massive sea life mural featuring the type of works the artist is famous for.
 Another notable gallery is the JoAnne Artman Gallery, where vibrant and varied exhibitions showcase pieces with meaning.